brytelands/bryteschemes-api/README.md

 ## Description

-BryteSchemes API provides REST endpoints that provide utility to retrieve your account data as JSON.
+BryteSchemes API provides REST endpoints that provide utility to retrieve your account data as JSON with programs using the Bryte-Descriptor library (https://github.com/brytelands/bryte-descriptor).

 Try it here: https://test.brytelands.io/